worldOneo/fastscript/README.md

 This is a basic implementation of a otf tokenizer and parser.
 It doesn't has a complex syntax.
 But to write a small script, the language is fine.

+# Disclaimer
+This is my 3rd C++ Project, it is therefore a professional smashed together mess.
+The author will not be resposible for any material, physical, or emotional damages caused by attempts of deciphering, reading, or running the code.

 # Examples:

 ## Variable assignment: